-The full uniform will be always worn unless the instructor allows for dress down due to training (extrication, etc.).
+The full uniform will always be worn unless the instructor allows for dress down due to training (extrication, etc.).
 If a T-shirt is worn under the uniform and is visible, it shall be navy blue in color, and sleeves from these shirts shall not extend beyond the end the uniform shirt.
-All shirts shall be always tucked in.
+All shirts shall always be tucked in.